 CAHSS-GCRF Postdoctoral Research Fellow

-The project explored the impacts of economic and socio-ecological change resulting from plantation-style oil palm farming on sustainable cocoa farming and tropical forest management in Melanesia and Southeast Asia.
-It created strategic partnership between local communities, artists, non-governmental organisations, and research institutions in Papua New Guinea, Germany, and the UK.
+The project examined the impacts of plantation-style oil palm expansion on sustainable agriculture, rural livelihoods, and tropical forest ecosystems in Melanesia and Southeast Asia.
+It brought together local communities, artists, NGOs, and international research partners across Papua New Guinea, Germany, and the UK to strengthen collaboration, knowledge exchange, and public engagement around environmental and social change.

 Publications